AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 But there were Gnostics and Gnostics.
 Some of the Christian Fathers used the term reproachfully, and others appropriated it as one of honor.
-Gnosis, knowledge, philosophy applied to religion, was deemed all-important by Clement, Origen, and the most prominent of the Fathers.
-Mere Gnostics were only Pagan philosophers, but Christian Gnostics were those who accepted Christ as the author of a new and divine revelation, and interpreted it by those principles that had long antedated the religion of Jesus.[^180] "The Gnostics were the first regular commentators on the New Testament...The Gnostics were also the first practitioners of the higher criticism...It (Gnosticism) may be regarded as a half-way house, through which many Pagans, like Ambrosius or St.
-Augustine, found their way into the church."[^181]The Valentinians, Basilidians, Carpocratians, Manichaeans, Marcionites and others were Christian Gnostics; but Clement, Origen and the great Alexandrians and their associates were Gnostic Christians.
-In fact, the Gnostic theories sought a solution of the problem of evil; to answer the question, \"Can the world as we know it have been made by God?\" \"Cease,\" says Basilides,[^182] \" from idle and curious variety, and let us rather discuss the opinions which even barbarians have held on the subject of good and evil...I will say anything rather than admit Providence is wicked.\" Valentinus declared, "I dare not affirm that God is the author of all this."
-Tertullian says that Marcion, like many men of our time, and especially the heretics, \"is bewildered by the question of evil.\" The generally accepted Gnostic view was that while the good would at death ascend to dwell with the Father, the wicked would pass through transformations until purified.
+Gnosis, knowledge, philosophy applied to religion, was deemed all-important by **Clement**, **Origen**, and the most prominent of the Fathers.
+Mere Gnostics were only Pagan philosophers, but Christian Gnostics were those who accepted Christ as the author of a new and divine revelation, and interpreted it by those principles that had long antedated the religion of Jesus.[^180] "The Gnostics were the first regular commentators on the New Testament...The Gnostics were also the first practitioners of the higher criticism...It (Gnosticism) may be regarded as a half-way house, through which many Pagans, like Ambrosius or St. Augustine, found their way into the church."[^181] The Valentinians, Basilidians, Carpocratians, Manichaeans, Marcionites and others were Christian Gnostics; but **Clement**, **Origen** and the great Alexandrians and their associates were Gnostic Christians.
+In fact, the Gnostic theories sought a solution of the problem of evil; to answer the question, \"Can the world as we know it have been made by God?\" \"Cease,\" says **Basilides**,[^182] \" from idle and curious variety, and let us rather discuss the opinions which even barbarians have held on the subject of good and evil...I will say anything rather than admit Providence is wicked.\" **Valentinus** declared, "I dare not affirm that God is the author of all this." **Tertullian** says that **Marcion**, like many men of our time, and especially the heretics,
+\"is bewildered by the question of evil.\" The generally accepted Gnostic view was that while the good would at death ascend to dwell with the Father, the wicked would pass through transformations until purified.

-Says Prof. Allen: "Gnosticism is a genuine and legitimate outgrowth of the same general movement of thought that shaped the Christian dogma.
+Says Prof. **Allen**: "Gnosticism is a genuine and legitimate outgrowth of the same general movement of thought that shaped the Christian dogma.
 Quite evidently it regarded itself as the true interpreter of the Gospel."

-Baur quotes a German writer as giving a full exposition of one of the latest attempts "to bring back Gnosticism to a greater harmony with the spirit of Christianity."
-Briefly, sophia (wisdom), as the type of mankind, falls, rises, and is united to the eternal Good.
-Baur says that Gnosticism declares that \"either through conversion and amendment, or through utter annihilation, evil is to disappear, and the final goal of the whole world process is to be reached, viz., the purification of the universe from all that is unworthy and perverted.\" Harnack says that Gnosticism "aimed at the winning of a world-religion.
-The Gnostics were the theologians of the First Century; they were the first to transform Christianity into a system of doctrines (dogmas).
+**Baur** quotes a German writer as giving a full exposition of one of the latest attempts "to bring back Gnosticism to a greater harmony with the spirit of Christianity."
+Briefly, *sophia* (wisdom), as the type of mankind, falls, rises, and is united to the eternal Good. **Baur** says that Gnosticism declares that \"either through conversion and amendment, or through utter annihilation, evil is to disappear, and the final goal of the whole world process is to be reached, viz., the purification of the universe from all that is unworthy and perverted.\"

+**Harnack** says that Gnosticism "aimed at the winning of a world-religion.
+The Gnostics were the theologians of the First Century;
+they were the first to transform Christianity into a system of doctrines (dogmas).
 They essayed...to conquer Christianity for Hellenic culture and Hellenic culture for Christianity."[^183]

-Differing from the so-called \"orthodox\" Christians on many points, the three great Gnostic sects of the Second Century were in full agreement with Clement and Origen and the Alexandrine school, and probably with the great majority of Christians, in their views of human destiny.
+Differing from the so-called \"orthodox\" Christians on many points, the three great Gnostic sects of the Second Century were in full agreement with **Clement** and **Origen** and the Alexandrine school, and probably with the great majority of Christians, in their views of human destiny.
 They taught the ultimate holiness and happiness of the human family, and it is noteworthy that though the Gnostics advocated the final salvation of all souls, and though the orthodox fathers savagely attacked them on many points, they never reckoned their Universalism as a fault.
 This doctrine was not obnoxious to either orthodox or heterodox in the early centuries.